Vintage CD / DVD Packaging

 A vintage look in disc packaging is not hard to achieve with a few special effects and the right choice of materials.
 How old do you want to go?

-Parchment color paper, worn appearance works well for something "aged", perhaps 100 years plus.
+Parchment colors, worn appearance works well for something "aged", perhaps 100 years plus.
 Thick stock, non glossy, is good for something circa 1940's plus.
 Sepia tones, black & whites certainly convey an era prior to our World of Color.
-Retro (1960-1970's) can be achieved by mimicking old LP album styles.
+Retro (1950s-'70s) can be achieved by mimicking old LP album styles.

-• Uncoated Stock Paper - Matte & Recycled
+Uncoated Stock Paper - Matte & Recycled for that Vintage Feel

 Recycled matte, uncoated paper is one of our favorite looks and feels for starting the "old" appearance.
 Old things usually aren't shiny.